Research into lazy eye conditions

 The fact that children don’t have the vision that they should – bearing in mind all the novel technology and innovations we have in other areas – really upsets me,” says Dr Self.

-This research project would initially benefit 300 children over the course of the three year study across Hampshire and potentially nationally.
+The Children’s Eye Examination & Testing At Home (CHEETAH) study would initially benefit 300 children over the course of the three year study across Hampshire and potentially nationally.

 Together, we can make a difference.